CrashOverride85/zc95/README.md

 The box can be controlled remotely via a Python GUI, and run Lua scripts uploaded to it, either using RS232 serial or WiFi if a Pico-W is used for the main MCU.

 Compared to an MK312-BT, it has 2 extra channels, two trigger inputs (think predicament bondage), and an accessory port.
-It is missing bluetooth and, _so far_, most of the patterns of the 312.
+It has limited [bluetooth support](docs/Bluetooth.md) (remotes only) and, _so far_, is missing most of the patterns of the 312.
 Audio input is possible with an extra/optional board.

 Additionally, if a 433MHz transmitter is fitted it can be used to control certain types of shock collars from some patterns.